perftool-incubator/crucible-examples/flexran/README.md

 	As mentioned above, a FlexRAN release comes with S/W in source.
 One must have a mean (Intel contact) to obtain a FlexRAN release.
 In addition, to compile FlexRAN, one must use the ICC compiler which requires a license itself.
-Hence the artifacts of the build are not public accessed deliverables.
+Hence the artifacts of the build are not public deliverables.
 Because of these unsettling issues, we keep the FlexRAN build process out of crucible workshop.

 2. Setup the OCP cluster to host FlexRAN